Selection and parallel trends: Introduction

 Our third contribution is to the literature on sensitivity analysis, partial identification, and robust inference under violations of parallel trends.
-Our approach differs from the methods in \citet{manski2018how}, \citet{ban2023generalized}, and \citet{rambachan2023a} in that we explicitly rely on assumptions on selection that can be motivated from contextual knowledge about a given empirical setting.
-Our sensitivity analysis can be performed with and without additional pre-treatment periods.
-Relative to the existing literature, we use the additional pre-treatment periods to learn about the time-series properties of the outcomes, instead of directly making assumptions about how the parallel trends violation changes over time.
-For these reasons, our sensitivity analysis complements these existing approaches.
-Our selection-based approach also differs from the analysis by \citet{marx2022parallel}.
+Existing work has proposed different ways to use pre-treatment information to bound the ATT \citep[e.g.,][]{manski2018how,rambachan2023a,ban2023generalized}.
+We complement this work by providing a selection-based decomposition of the bias of DiD and simple empirical strategies for benchmarking its components.
+Our approach uses pre-treatment periods to learn about the deviations from the selection-based necessary and sufficient conditions for parallel trends, whereas existing approaches rely on more ``reduced-form'' quantities, such as pre-treatment parallel trends violations.
+Our selection-based approach also differs from the analysis by \citet{marx2024parallel}.
 They derive partial identification results under monotone treatment selection assumptions on the untreated potential outcome, which they motivate using an economic model of learning with binary outcomes.
-By contrast, we directly exploit restrictions on the selection mechanism.
+By contrast, we characterize the bias of DiD in terms of deviations from the necessary and sufficient conditions for parallel trends.